 In maths we continued to practise our times tables and learnt written methods for adding, subtracting, multiplying and dividing.
-We have investigated capacity and measured out our own magic potions using ingredients such as giant spit, troll snot and goblin wee!
+We have made tally charts, frequency tables and bar charts and have learnt how to identify and extend patterns.

 As usual we have a busy time ahead of us.
 We hope you like the photos showing what we have been up to so far this year.